lambient86/sea-of-fortune/README.md

 - Players will find procedurally generated dungeons on islands filled with enemies and treasures.
 - Players spawn on a home island, and as they explore further, better loot can be found, but at the risk of tougher enemies.
 - Random enemy spawns, such as the **Kraken**, await players during their journeys.
-- Player vs. Player (PvP) interactions: Players may encounter each other in the world, and what happens next is entirely up to them!

 ### Treasure & Upgrades
 The treasure found in dungeons can be used to purchase items and upgrades via the shop system.